 During her distinguished 30 year career of public service in arts and museum education, Mrs. Wahrhaftig held numerous positions including Executive Director of the San Francisco Arts Commission, Director of the Junior Arts Center of the City of Los Angeles Cultural Affairs Dept., and Supervisor of Education, San Francisco Museum of Modern Art.
 At the Arts Commission she developed grants funding the restoration of the Coit Tower murals and the City's public statues, and founded the City's Youth Arts Festival.
 In Los Angeles she founded Heart to Heart, a city-wide arts program integrating disabled chlden with the general population.
 She holds degrees in History of Art and in Speech and Drama, and held a fellowship at the Harvard University Arts Administration Program.

-Ms. Nutter was the Official Hostess of the 1939-1940 Golden Gate International Exposition on Treasure Island, and remains active in the preservation of the island's history.
+Ms. Nutter was the Official Hostess of the 1939-1940 Golden Gate International Exposition on Treasure Island, and remained active in the preservation of the island's history.
 She traveled more than 100,000 miles by air to promote the Exposition and later became a pilot.
-She is a past President of the National Aviation Hall of Fame, a member of the San Francisco Aeronautical Society and the 99's, the International Organization of Licensed Women Pilots.
-Ms. Nutter is a member of the Board of Trustees of Ford's Theater in Washington, D.C., and a charter member of the Friends of the First Ladies of the Smithsonian Museum.
+She was a past President of the National Aviation Hall of Fame, a member of the San Francisco Aeronautical Society and the 99's, the International Organization of Licensed Women Pilots.
+Ms. Nutter was a member of the Board of Trustees of Ford's Theater in Washington, D.C., and a charter member of the Friends of the First Ladies of the Smithsonian Museum.
 Sadly, Zoe Dell Lantis Nutter died on April 22, 2020, she was 104 years old.

 Honorary Advisory Council